ashutoshrai387/ASP.NET_Assignment_1/README.md

 # ASP.NET_Assignment_1 : Key-Value As A Service

 ## Introduction
-With the rise of IoT (ref: wiki (Links to an external site.)) there is a rise in need of reliable cloud storage.
+With the rise of IoT there is a rise in need of reliable cloud storage.
 Most IoT projects only need to store key-value pairs.
 Key-value pair is exactly what it means - an entity with a searchable key and a corresponding value.
 E.g.:

 {
 "key": "temp_dev0",